 After finding some street parking and grabbing my ticket, I headed in to see the production of “Something to Crow About.”
 I grabbed a spot in the back of the theater, which I would think could hold about 60-75 people max, and waited patiently for the show to start.

-It is strange at first to see people walking around controlling the marionettes, but after a while it becomes what is awesome about the show.
-These workers are crazy talented and it was fun just to watch their hands move as the characters danced in front of us.
+It is strange at first to see people walking around controlling the marionettes, but after a while, it becomes what is fantastic about the show.
+These workers are crazy talented, and it was fun just to watch their hands move as the characters danced in front of us.

-I went on a special day where they had a tour of the backstage, so the next few parts would not be a normal occurrence if you go to a show here.
+I went on a special day where they had a tour of the backstage, so the next few parts would not be a regular occurrence if you go to a show here.

-First we got to meet the guy in control of the lights and see the decades old machine he uses to control it.
+First, we got to meet the guy in control of the lights and see the decades-old machine he uses to control it.
 Just looking at it made my head hurt, I mean just look at the wires below.
-He said it worked great though and once you got used to it it was no big deal.
+He said it worked great, and once you got used to it, it was no big deal.

-Next we got to get up close and personal with the marionettes themselves.
-This was the best part for me as it was fun to photograph and see these awesome pieces of art.
-Apparently Bob Baker had over 3,000 of them when he passed away.
+Next, we got to get up close and personal with the marionettes themselves.
+This was the best part for me as it was fun to photograph and see these impressive pieces of art.
+Apparently, Bob Baker had over 3,000 of them when he passed away.

-The guy giving us the demonstration said it takes about 3 months to learn before you can even walk the puppets well.
+The guy giving us the demonstration said it takes about three months to learn before you can even walk the puppets well.

-Lastly, we got to talk with the guy who controlled the backdrops, some of which had been in the show since the 50’s.
-All of thebackdrops were just hanging above the stage waiting for the next production.
+Lastly, we got to talk with the person who controlled the backdrops, some of which had been in the show since the ’50s.
+All of the backdrops were just hanging above the stage, waiting for the next production.

-All in all it was a really fun way to spend some time is a piece of LA history.
+All in all, it was an entertaining way to spend some time is a piece of LA history.
 I hope this spot stays in existence for a long time as I would love to be able to sit and see one of their fun shows with my family years from now.
 Let me know if you have been in the comments and what you thought of the show.